25+ Gobi Desert Facts From Dunes to Dinosaur! (Free Printables)

 Also, this dessert was the site of multiple conflicts in the 1800s because the Chinese Government sought to maintain control over this place.
 In 1865, a rebellion led by the Muslim leader Yakub Beg gained control of some parts of the Gobi Desert briefly.

-Silk production in the Gobi Desert:
+Silk production was once common in the Gobi Desert:

 Silk production was a significant industry in the Gobi Desert in the 1800s.
 At that time, many tribes used to raise silkworms and produced silk textiles as their livelihood.